mjpitz/em/README.md

 **--jenkins_base_url**="": specify the base url of the jenkins instance we're indexing

 **--jenkins_job**="": provide an initial list of jobs to analyze

-## kubernetes, kube

-Common operations for working with Kubernetes resources.

 ## oidc